UniversalDependencies/UD_Finnish-FTB/README.md

 * UD v2 -> UD v2.4

-Revised annotations that were rejected by the validator
+Revised annotations that were rejected by the validator (except those that the validator only rejects since 2019-05-01)
 - VERB/aux - change pos to AUX
 - non-ADV/advmod, non-NUM/nummod - change pos or rel
 - children of 'case' and 'mark' - hoist to parent